craftsmandigital/content/notes/front-matter-manipulation.md

 Hugo cant see this variables when we generate a site.
 If we are going to add a new tag, for example, then we have to manipulate the code all places where tags is present in our code base

 #### benefits
-All the variables dissapears after gener
+All the variables dissapears after generating.
+There are no need to check if variables is outdated.

 #### disadvantages
+We have to add code to righth places to get Hugo to